 How Do You Serve Vegan Fruit Compound Butter?

 Compound butter is incredibly versatile.
-It is perfect served on hot toast, crumpets, muffins, beer bread, but is just as great on waffles or pancakes too!
+It is perfect served on hot toast, crumpets, muffins, beer bread, English muffins, but is just as great on waffles or pancakes too!
 You could even serve it spread on a slice of fruit loaf or banana bread.